 Actuarial assumptions.
 The TOL as of June 30, 2024 was measured by an actuarial valuation as of June 30, 2024.
-The actuarial assumptions used in the June 30, 2024 valuation were based on the results of an experience study (dated November 13, 2024) for the period from July 1, 2020 through June 30, 2024, the June 30, 2022 Economic Assumptions Review report (dated November 8, 2022), and the Retiree Health assumptions letter (dated November 14, 2024).
-These are the same as the assumptions used in the June 30, 2024 funding actuarial valuation for EBMUDERS except the discount rate is calculated as a blend of the investment return on plan assets and municipal bond rate in accordance with GASB 74, and implicit subsidy benefit payments are valued based on the age-based costs and separate spousal participation assumptions.
+The actuarial assumptions used in the June 30, 2024 valuation were based on the results of an experience study (dated November 13, 2024) for the period from July 1, 2020 through June 30, 2024, and the Retiree Health assumptions letter (dated November 14, 2024).
+These are the same as the assumptions used in the June 30, 2024 funding actuarial valuation for EBMUDERS except the discount rate is calculated as a blend of the investment return on plan assets and municipal bond rate in accordance with GASB 75, and implicit subsidy benefit payments are valued based on the age-based costs and separate spousal participation assumptions.
 In particular, the following actuarial assumptions were applied to all periods included in the measurement: